desyops/repository-timeline/README.md

 subprocess.CalledProcessError: Command '['cp', '-al', '/etc/skel/.mkshrc', '/tmp/skel.timeline/2016.01.06-164930']' returned non-zero exit status 1
 ```

-This means that you cannot reference repositories from different devices.
-IOW, you can only create snapshots from a given repository in the same device.
+This means that we are trying to create a repository timeline in a device other than the one where the source directory of your repository is located (/tmp and /etc are mounted as different devices).
+In other words, you can only create snapshots from a repository within the same device.
+This is due to the natural constraints of using hard-links in the linux operating system (https://en.wikipedia.org/wiki/Hard_link#Limitations_of_hard_links).

-Let's make our example work by working only in /tmp.
+Let's make our dummy example work by creating everything within /tmp.
 ```
 rm -rf /tmp/skel.timeline
-cp -a /etc/skel /tmp
+cp -a /etc/skel /tmp/
 ./mrepo-create-repository.py -i dummyrepo /tmp/skel /tmp/skel.timeline
-2016-01-07 12:17:21 - Timeline - INFO - configuring timeline [dummyrepo] from source [/tmp/skel/] into destination [/tmp/skel.timeline]
+2016-01-07 12:17:21 - Timeline - INFO - configuring timeline [dummyrepo] from source [/tmp/skel] into destination [/tmp/skel.timeline]
 2016-01-07 12:17:21 - Timeline.dummyrepo - INFO - creating new snapshot [2016.01.07-121721]
 2016-01-07 12:17:21 - Timeline.dummyrepo - INFO - saving current timeline state...
 2016-01-07 12:17:21 - Timeline.dummyrepo - INFO - creating new link [upstream] to snapshot [2016.01.07-121721]